 Gluten-free certification is a way of confirming to consumers that a food, drink or supplement meets rigorous standards for gluten-free safety.
 Certification is obtained through third-party assurance which ensures that a manufacturer’s gluten-free processes and claims are correct.

 There are multiple organisations that provide gluten-free certification with their own criteria that need to be met to be able to use their certification.
-The largest and most recognised in the UK is Coeliac UK.
-Some of Coeliac UK’s criteria include having all products tested using a UKAS or equivalently accredited laboratory and having production facilities undergo approved audits.
+The largest and most recognised in the EU is the Association of European Coeliac Societies (AOECS).
+Some of AOECS' criteria include having all products tested using a UKAS or equivalently accredited laboratory and having production facilities undergo approved audits.
 The certification needs to be renewed on a yearly basis.
-The Crossed Grain Symbol (see below) is a clear way for consumers to recognise that a product is certified “gluten-free” by Coeliac UK.
+The Crossed Grain Symbol (see below) is a clear way for consumers to recognise that a product is certified “gluten-free” by AOECS.

-All Huel products contain oats.
+All Huel products, except Huel Black Edition, contain oats.
+Therefore, by default, Huel Black Edition is gluten-free and suitable for those who have a sensitivity to oats.
 Huel Ready-to-drink and Bar use gluten-free oats so are gluten-free.
-We offer gluten-free versions of Huel Powder in all flavours which you can find here.
+We offer gluten-free versions of Huel Powder v3.0 in all flavours which you can find here.
 Huel Granola is unfortunately not gluten-free.
 All gluten-free Huel products contain less than 5ppm which is confirmed by batch testing.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create on here